Scientific Name

 How to Grow and Care for Conophytum velutinum

 Light: This succulent needs bright light but does not like too much direct sun.
 To avoid sunburn, place your C. velutinum in a position to receive a few hours of full sun in cooler periods of the day.
-The plant stretch if it needs more light.
+The plant stretches if it needs more light.

 Soil: C. velutinum thrives best in porous soil mixes that allow water to drain away quickly.
-Use a commercial potting mix specially designed for growing succulents or make your own.
+Use a commercial potting mix specially designed for growing succulents, or make your own.

-Fertilizing: This small succulent is a light feeder and does not need fertilizer if it is repotted every two years.
+Fertilizing: This small succulent is a light feeder and does not need fertilizer if repotted every two years.

 Propagation: Like all Conophytums, this plant is easily propagated by division.
 It can also be grown from seeds.
-The best time to divide C. velutinum is in late summer or early fall, before it begins to break dormancy or after it has flowered.
+The best time to divide C. velutinum is in late summer or early fall before it begins to break dormancy or after it has flowered.
 Sow the seeds in fall in a pot with a well-drained soil mix.

 Learn more at How to Grow and Care for Conophytum.